discourse/discourse-fingerprint/README.md

 left side.

-Administrator may check individual users by typing in their name or by looking over the latest discovered conflicts.
+Administrator may check individual users by typing in their name or by looking over the latest discovered matches.

 ## Feedback